 - The command console (what I call it) is in a really good spot from a usability perspective and the minimalism of the controls makes it less distracting.

-– There is excellent visibility throughout the car, the field of vision is impressive.
+- There is excellent visibility throughout the car, and the field of vision is impressive.

-– There are lots of miscellaneous storage pockets in the front, plenty to places to stick your phone, your bottle, your everything!
+- There are lots of miscellaneous storage pockets in the front, plenty of places to stick your phone, your bottle, your everything!

 - The integration with Apple products meant we could just plug and play our iPhones and listen to music without needing a cable.
 The only problem was deciding who got to play their playlist!